HaAnh18/cookiesDemoCode/README.md

 This file is commonly used to store environment variables for the application.

 7. `products.js`
-This file contains the products' information
+This file contains the products' information.

 8. `package.json` & `package-lock.json`
 Manage dependencies and package versions.